-Last week, I mentioned how bored I have become of my Halloween decorations this year.
+I have become so bored of my Halloween decorations this year.
 I even left a few of them in the bins because I have no desire to look at them!
-I especially didn't like anything that I had for the front door.
-In years past, I have used a straw wreath on the door, and I didn't want to put it up again this year.
+I especially didn’t like anything that I had for the front door.
+In years past, I have used a straw wreath on the door, and I didn’t want to put it up again this year.
 It was fall-ish, but I wanted something Halloween-ish this time.

 So I decided to make my own wreath.
 The decision magically came to me while I was at WalMart perusing the Halloween aisle because I saw spools of orange and black tulle.
 And it was even SPARKLY!
 Who can resist sparkly orange tulle?
 Certainly not me.